Department of Management, Marketing and General Business

 Contact information is also available from their web site at:

 Information about drop/withdrawal dates from the academic calendar located in Buff Advisor.
 Back to top

-To apply for graduation, please contact Ms. Gail Hall in the Graduate School by email (email@example.com) or by phone (806-651-2730).
+If it is time for you to apply for graduation, let us first say this: Congratulations!
+To apply for graduation, please contact Ms. Janet Wood in the Graduate School by email (email@example.com) or by phone (806-651-2730).
 Back to top